FernandoCaudillo10/MultiMediaProject/README.md

 ### *Extra Features:*
 	Can Drag-Drop items to Main page test box to include path Can Drag-Drop images in slideshow list to reorder the show
+### *Future work:*
+	Create a better UI
+	Allow user to save video of slideshow
+	Allow user to specify where to save video and/or modified images